schmittjoaopedro/email-testing/README.md

 Solution highlights:

-- This solution sets a subdomain to receive emails `email-testing.mycompany.com`, this allows to isolate test emails and does not affect your main domain `mycompany.com` used for production emails.
+- This solution sets a subdomain to receive emails `email-testing.mycompany.com`.
+The benefit of using a subdomain is that it isolates your test emails from the production ones and does not affect your main domain `mycompany.com`.
-- This solution receives any email sent to any user at `email-testing.mycompany.com` and stores it in an S3 bucket.
-So you have total flexibility to set any emails for your tests, e.g.: `user1@email-testing.mycompany.com`, `user2@email-testing.mycompany.com`, etc...
+- This solution receives any email sent to any user at `email-testing.mycompany.com` and stores it in an S3 bucket, giving you total flexibility to use any email name for your tests, e.g.: `user1@email-testing.mycompany.com`, `user2@email-testing.mycompany.com`, etc...
 - This solution uses Lambda and API Gateway to be fully serverless, so you don't have to worry about scaling or maintaining servers.
-- The S3 bucket is configured to expire email files after 1 day to save on costs and maintain the lambda performant.
+- The S3 bucket is configured to expire email files after one day to save on costs and maintain the lambda fast.
-- The code is implemented to keep pooling the bucket until the email is received or the request times out after 25 seconds.
-Therefore, both Lambda and API Gateway are aligned to this timeout limit.
+- The code is designed to keep pooling the bucket until the email is received or the request times out after 25 seconds.
+Therefore, both Lambda and API Gateway are configured to meet this timeout.
 - The lambda is implemented in GoLang, if you are building this project from your local machine make sure you have Docker installed and running.
-This is necessary to build the Go binary for Linux from MacOS or Windows.
+This is necessary to generate the Go binary for Linux from MacOS or Windows.

 ## The implementation